felixheck/bissle/README.md

 This [HapiJS](https://github.com/hapijs/hapi) plugin enables an additional reply interface to paginate a response in a RESTful and [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-06) compliant manner.
 So the plugin accordingly splices the initial response; extends it with meta information about the count of entries per page, the total count and the current page; adds a link map for HALicious navigation and appends the corresponding `Link` header.
 It is not a middleware-like plugin, so you are allowed to control the usage explicitly by yourself.
 Because of this, it works perfectly in combination with HAL plugins like [halacious](https://github.com/bleupen/halacious), as it is shown in the [example](#example) below.

-The plugin is implemented in ECMAScript 6.
+This plugin is implemented in ECMAScript 6 without any transpilers like `babel`.<br>
 Additionally `standard` and `tape` are used to grant a high quality implementation.

 **bissle** is the Swabian term for *a little bit*, it should visualize the sense of pagination.